Frequently Asked Questions

 WHAT IS THE STATEMENT OF FAITH?

-There are two considerations here.
-At its core, The Classical Portico, Saint Cassian Academy, The Evergreen Atrium, and Four Classical Pillars hold to the ancient creeds, the Apostles' Creed or the Nicene Creed, to be the crux of what all orthodox Christians believe.
+At its core, The Classical Portico and Four Classical Pillars hold to the ancient creeds, the Apostles' Creed or the Nicene Creed, to be the crux of what all orthodox Christians believe.

-Students of any faith are welcome to join either SCA or TEA; however, neither will accommodate beliefs that conflict with the Creeds and the absolute divinity of the Trinity.
+Students of any faith are welcome to join; however, The Classical Portico is accommodate beliefs that conflict with the Creeds and the absolute divinity of the Trinity.

 THERE DON'T SEEM TO BE MANY BOOKS ON THE SYLLABUS.
 WHY?